Updated January 2021

 Home: At home, your e-cig is unlikely to be put in harm’s way and you’ll probably have access to a USB port or plug socket to recharge.
 In this case, any type of e-cig kit is absolutely fine: you won’t risk serious damage to your device, you’ll be able to keep it charged and portability isn’t essential.

 In transit: If you’ll be doing a lot of vaping out of the house but not somewhere like work where you’ll probably have somewhere safe to leave your device, portability becomes essential.
 However, this has to be balanced against battery life, especially if you’ll be travelling for a while.
-For this reason, although cigalikes are the most portable, tank systems and mods are much better-suited to your purpose.
-Tank systems strike the best balance, but if you’re willing to use something a little bigger, mods are also worth considering.
+For this reason, although cigalikes are the most portable, pod mods and mods are much better suited to your purpose.
+Pod mods strike the best balance, but if you’re willing to use something a little bigger, mods are also worth considering.

-These groups aren’t mutually-exclusive.
+These groups aren’t mutually exclusive.
 In fact, if you’re vaping all day you’ll probably be using your e-cig in all of these places, so the best “all-round” device should really win out in this area.
-As you may have picked up from the above, box mods have the most potential to be great vaping companions wherever you are, but tank systems can get the job done too.
+As you may have picked up from the above, box mods and pod mods have the most potential to be great vaping companions wherever you are, but tank and pod systems can get the job done too.

 Have You Vaped Before?
 What Did You Think?